 Below are basic guidelines for those wishing to earn their counseling certification in Massachusetts.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Massachusetts counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Massachusetts counseling licensure process.
 However, it is wise to contact the Massachusetts Board of Allied Mental Health Counselors at (617)-727-3080 to make sure you are on the right track.

-Click on the links below to browse schools offering programs in psychology or counseling.
+Click on the links below to browse schools offering undergraduate programs in psychology or counseling.

-Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.
+Once you have enrolled in a program, take advantage of your school's career services department to learn how you can find employment or volunteer opportunities that are related to the counseling career path.

-Before completing your masters degree, you will need to have 100 hours of supervised clinical experience under the watchful eye of a qualified supervisor.
+Before completing your master's degree, complete 100 hours of supervised clinical experience under the supervision of a qualified supervisor.

 These hours are broken down into individual requirements and you can check those individual requirements here.

-After earning your masters degree, you will need at least 2 years of supervised work experience which should equal 3360 hours.
+After earning your master's degree, earn at least 2 years of supervised work experience (this should equal 3360 hours).